December 2020 -

 March 2016 -

 Click here to read the Summary of Betty and Rick's trip to the refugee camps in January of this year.
-We hope to have more pictures added to the summary soon.

 Visit our Child Sponsor page to see the latest information on children needing sponsors.